Did you know? Isaac Newton (yes, the apple guy) developed his theories on gravity and motion while in isolation from the Bubonic Plague!

 So what can you do?

-During the Lockdown period, there will be a lot of things you can’t do… from leaving your home unnecessarily to having to close your business.
 Your fears about the future of your business and livelihood are probably clouding every decision you make, or worse, causing you to freeze.

 ✔️ Nurture your positive relationships with friends, family, employees and other business owners.
 Be supportive and ask for help when you need it.